twforeman/g-code-generators/README.md

 The G Code output should be pretty generic and run on most mills.

+It does not start or stop the spindle, nor turn any coolant on and off.

 I make no guarantees though, so please make sure that the code that is output is safe for your machine.